Arts and Ecology*

 A full-time (1 year) or part-time programme (2 years) with 4 x 30 credit modules and 1 x 60 credit dissertation or major project module.
 The taught (30 credit) modules are six weeks’ long.
 Teaching at Dartington is concentrated into two-week periods for each of the first four modules, with supported e-learning and independent learning inbetween.

+The course focuses on the development of arts practice in the context of the climate crisis.
 The course content is suitable for practitioners from any artform or creative discipline, including dancers/choreographers, musicians, story tellers, fine artists, installation artists, sound artists, architects and land artists, and those who see living and being as an art practice.

 The MFA option involves a further 60 credits of study resulting in a significant, self initiated public outcome, performance, exhibition or publication.
 Participants will be drawn from our own MA programmes as well as those from other institutions.